-Many people don’t realize that how you sleep directly affects how you reflux at the night as anatomy and gravity play a big role in heartburn symptom frequency, length and severity.
+Many people don’t realize that how you sleep directly affects reflux symptoms at the night as anatomy and gravity play a big role in heartburn symptom frequency, length, and severity.

 Let’s start with a short anatomy lesson.

-Nighttime heartburn can be tough for back sleepers making it position #1 to avoid at night.
 When lying flat on your back, a poorly functioning LES can allow acidic stomach contents to flow freely into the esophagus.
 Studies have shown that in this position, symptoms are often more frequent and tend to last longer3.
 The severity of your symptoms may also increase if you have stomach fat, which pushes down on your stomach and LES and can “force” contents back up into the esophagus and beyond.
-To reduce your nighttime heartburn and decrease the risks associated with prolonged acid exposure, try to stay off your back at night. (see right)
+To reduce your nighttime heartburn and decrease the risks associated with prolonged acid exposure, try to stay off your back at night.

-Recent studies have shown that this is indeed the case6-7!
-These studies show that this compound inclined, left-side sleeping position makes refluxing virtually impossible because your LES is now positioned well above the level of stomach contents, even if your stomach is really full.
+Recent studies show that combining adding an incline to a left-side sleeping position is the best for natural reflux relief 6-7.
+These show that this compound inclined, left-side sleeping position makes refluxing virtually impossible because your LES is now positioned well above the level of stomach contents, even if your stomach is really full.
 And, if you do reflux, gravity is able to quickly return the contents to your stomach.
-This ideal relief position provides a double whammy of decreasing your heartburn symptoms and providing protection from prolonged acid exposure to your esophagus, throat, lungs and sinuses. (see below)
+This ideal relief position provides a double whammy of decreasing your heartburn symptoms and providing protection from prolonged acid exposure to your esophagus, throat, lungs and sinuses.

 So what’s the secret to sleeping reflux-free?
 Proper sleep positioning!
 If you want to experience the power of this compound (inclined + left side) position, try at the MedCline Reflux Relief System, specifically designed to create and maintain the position clinically proven to be the most effective for natural relief from nighttime heartburn and the other distressing symptoms of acid reflux/GERD.